 The Central Park West Historic District runs from 61st Street to 97th Street.
-In this article I will discuss the buildings located between 61st and the south side of 77th Street.
+In this article, I will discuss the buildings located between 61st Street and the south side of 77th Street.

-For now, please let me say this: in terms of the beginning point at 61st Street of this district, I have a personal connection.
+I have a personal connection to the starting point of this district at 61st Street.
 In the 1980s, there was a place known as The Conservatory Cafe, located in a building which was then known as the Hotel Mayflower (which is now the expensive condo known as 15 Central Park West).
-When I moved to Manhattan I worked there as a coat checker.
+When I moved to Manhattan, I worked there as a coat checker.

-During my “stint”, the late actress, Ann Miller, lived in the Hotel Mayflower on and off, as she was staring in the Broadway production of “Sugar Babies” at the time.
+During my “stint,” the late actress Ann Miller lived on and off at the Hotel Mayflower, as she was staring in the Broadway production of “Sugar Babies” at the time.

 This hotel had its share of distinctions.
 It was the home of Patrick Sullivan, a creator of the cartoon Felix the Cat, and of Max Schaffer, the operator of Hubert’s Museum on West 42nd Street.
-It was also where the Bolshoi Ballet troupe was staying in August of 1979 when one of its leading dancers, Alexander Godunov, defected to the United States.
+It was also where the Bolshoi Ballet troupe was staying during August of 1979, when one of its leading dancers, Alexander Godunov, defected to the United States.

-Be that as it may, working as a coat checker in a place that was mostly frequented by those living in the hotel was not very profitable since most diners did not need to wear a coat.
+Be that as it may, working as a coat checker at a restaurant mostly frequented by those living in the hotel rooms above it was not very profitable, since diners did not need to wear a coat to get downstairs.

 However, on occasion, the space was rented for holiday office parties and attendees usually wore (and checked) their coats.
 Additionally, every now and then, if someone, like say, Carly Simon, came in wearing a very expensive coat, they usually had me watch it.
 I remember the night she insisted I keep it way in the back of the coat room and when I went to retrieve it I got my foot caught in a mouse trap.